Open-NC/christhedba.github.io/faq.md

 author: null
 ---

-## How is Open NC different than the local brigades
+## How is Open NC different than the local brigades?

 	TBD

-## What about cities that don't have a brigade
+## What about cities that don't have a brigade?

 	TBD